 There is a solution, we’ve been managing client diary stuff at JMJ for over 8 years, and I have been personally managing diaries for over 30.

 All good businesses have systems and processes.
 It provides a solid foundation and pathway to ensure growth for your coaching business.

-If you don’t know what systems and processes you need, but you’re sick of treading water I’ll guide you through figuring out the will help you need to help you achieve the growth you want.
+If you don’t know what systems and processes you need, but you’re sick of treading water, I’ll guide you through figuring out the help you will need to help you achieve the growth you want.

 4. Handling Social Media by Yourself

 You only have to look at these 2019 social media statistics to know that your coaching business should be using social media.